Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Results

 \subsubsection{\update{CO$_2$ using sorption}}

-\update{Having established the flow rate of CO$_2$ to the surfaces of various natural and mechanical environments, we first assess the removal potential by multiplying that flow rate by an optimal removal efficiency for sorbent technologies, $10^0$, comparing the potential removal rate of CO$_2$ with the 1 GtCO$_2$/y target~\cite{ipcc2023synthesis}.
-Our analysis suggests that potential removal rates exceeding 1 GtCO$_2$/y using sorbents appear feasible for cities (based on the IQR: $6\times10^{-1}$ to $9\times10^{2}$ GtCO$_2$/y), solar farms ($4\times10^{-3}$ to $5\times10^{0}$ GtCO$_2$/y), HVAC systems ($4\times10^{0}$ to $1\times10^{2}$ GtCO$_2$/y), filters ($1\times10^{0}$ to $8\times10^{1}$ GtCO$_2$/y), aeroplanes ($4\times10^{-2}$ to $1\times10^{0}$ GtCO$_2$/y), trains ($3\times10^{-2}$ to $3\times10^{0}$ GtCO$_2$/y) and automobiles ($7\times10^{-1}$ to $1\times10^{1}$ GtCO$_2$/y), based on flow rates of CO$_2$ to all existing surfaces (Fig.~\ref{fig:6}A).
-As all existing surfaces are assumed to be coated with sorbent technologies, the potential removal rates represent a theoretical upper bound.
-If one only considers flow rates to annually produced surfaces (Fig. S2A), which can provide an estimate for potential deployment rate or market penetration, feasible applications narrow to cities, solar farms, HVAC systems and filters.
+\update{Having established the flow rate of CO$_2$ to the surfaces of various natural and mechanical environments, we assess the transport-limited upper bound to identify which environments could in principle remove atmospheric CO$_2$ from the atmosphere at rates exceeding the 1 GtCO$_2$/y benchmark~\cite{ipcc2023synthesis}.} \updateii{The feasibility of applying surface-based technologies in these environments, including potential impacts on their primary function, is discussed further in the Section S5.} \update{The atmospheric CO$_2$ flow rate exceeds 1 GtCO$_2$/y for cities (based on the IQR: $6\times10^{-1}$ to $9\times10^{2}$ GtCO$_2$/y), solar farms ($4\times10^{-3}$ to $5\times10^{0}$ GtCO$_2$/y), HVAC systems ($4\times10^{0}$ to $1\times10^{2}$ GtCO$_2$/y), filters ($1\times10^{0}$ to $8\times10^{1}$ GtCO$_2$/y), aeroplanes ($4\times10^{-2}$ to $1\times10^{0}$ GtCO$_2$/y), trains ($3\times10^{-2}$ to $3\times10^{0}$ GtCO$_2$/y) and automobiles ($7\times10^{-1}$ to $1\times10^{1}$ GtCO$_2$/y), confirming that for these environments atmospheric transport is not the binding constraint relative to the 1 GtCO$_2$/y benchmark (Fig.~\ref{fig:6}A).} \updateii{ However, achieving this theoretical upper bound would require coating surface areas on the order of $10^{12}$ m$^2$, implying a very large global-scale material production and long-term maintenance effort.} \update{If one only considers flow rates to annually produced surfaces (Fig. S2A), which can provide an estimate for potential deployment rate or market penetration, feasible applications narrow to cities, solar farms, HVAC systems and filters.
 For example, if sorbents were applied only to new building materials, the transition from annually produced surfaces to total existing surfaces would occur gradually over decades (Tab.
 S2). }